Inquiries About Graduate Admission

 We do want to encourage the best students in the world to apply and ultimately to come to CMU.
 Unfortunately, the number of such inquiries makes it impossible for me to give a thoughtful, individual answer to each of them.
 So here is a composite answer, addressing most of the questions that students have raised.

 4. The admissions committees want to answer two basic questions: (1) Can this person pass our graduate courses without a lot of drama?
 For that, we look at past grades and test scores, and perhaps take into account any mitigating circumstances.
 And (2) is there clear evidence that this person can do good research, and not just get good grades in courses?
-For that we look at publications, previous experience in research projects (at school, as a summer intern, or whatever), and the recommendations.
-Most of our applicants do well on the first question, so the second one is far more important.
+For that we look at publications, previous experience in research projects (at school, as a summer intern, or whatever), and the recommendation letters.
+Most of our applicants do well on the first question, so the second one is far more important in deciding who we actually accept.

 5. If, before applying, you have the opportunity to work on some sort of research project in your university or in industry, it is a good idea to seize that opportunity and to make the most of it.
 If you can work with a well-known researcher, that makes it easier for us to evaluate any recommendation they might write.

 6. Another important factor in admissions, for students whose native language is not English, is whether we are confident that your command of written and spoken English is sufficient to allow you to function in our courses and research projects, and ultimately to write and present good papers.
-We’ve had bad experiences with students whose English looked marginal on paper (borderline TOEFL scores, etc.), and who quickly failed in our programs after we admitted them.
-In some cases, we may try to have a phone conversation with the applicant if they look very good, but we’re not sure about the English.
+We’ve had some bad experiences with students whose TOEFL scores were weak and who quickly failed in our programs after we admitted them.
+Unless your TOEFL scores are excellent, I would strongly suggest that you provide the video requested in our application materials, and that you try to speak spontaneously on the video – not reading or reciting a statement from memory.
+That can provide some evidence that you can speak English well enough to succeed in our program.
+In some cases, we may try to have a phone or Skype conversation with the applicant if they look very good, but we’re not sure about the English.

 7. If you come from a little-known school or don’t have a very solid CS background, you might consider trying to get into a good but less-selective school to take additional courses and do some research, and perhaps to get a master’s degree.
 Then apply to CMU for a Ph.D. or a second master’s program (which often can lead to Ph.D. admission later).
 It’s a longer path, but many have been successful in following it.
 Another path is to gain some experience in industry before applying.